 Artificial intelligence has produced machines that are capable of doing a task that previously required human intelligence.
 According to Adobe, 31% of large-scale enterprises will be using AI within a year.
 It already shows how quickly AI is taking the industry by storm.

 Especially in the contemporary world of online interactions, AI has become fundamental for an organization’s success.
-From marketing to internal management, AI has applications across a wide range of modern-day functions.
+From marketing to internal management to personalized learning, AI has applications across a wide range of modern-day functions.

 No one can resist the technological revolution.
 The earlier you adopt the tech of your relevant industry, the better it is for you.
 A balanced utilization of technological solutions can bear tremendous results for your organization.
 However, you must be vigilant of the exploitative technology disruptions as well.
 You have to analyze your business dynamics in contrast to industrial tech trends.
 Only then can you adopt the right technology for your organization and use it for your benefit.